“A Welcoming Front Porch”

 Long term, Winthrop sees the alumni center as the central gathering place on campus for alumni and students.
 While it is not large enough to host some events held by the Alumni Association on campus, it will be featured prominently.
 For example, the center will serve as the check-in location for larger alumni events; new employees will get a tour of the center during their Welcome to Winthrop orientation each semester; and opportunities are being identified for every Winthrop student to visit the center in order to share its rich history and foster positive feelings that may encourage giving to Winthrop.

-The alumni center was officially dedicated this past June, at which the Holcombes’ twin daughters, Karen and Kathryn Holcombe, attended on behalf of their parents to see their mom’s dream come to fruition.
+The alumni center was officially dedicated this past June.
+The Holcombes’ twin daughters, Karen and Kathryn Holcombe, attended on behalf of their parents to see their mom’s dream come to fruition.

 “This highlights the special place Winthrop holds for its graduates and how their experiences here shaped their future and fostered a lifetime of learning,” Karen Holcombe said.
 “Both our mother and father came from humble beginnings… Education was the key to their success.”